Youssof-Kandil/Portofolio-Template/README.md

 # Portofolio-Template
-Second full front end Project where I made a Template for a portfolio and implemented it using HTML and CSS.
+Second full front end Project where I made a Template for a portfolio and implemented it using HTML and CSS and JS.